 10 Must-Know Tips for Choosing Breast Implants

 The more breast augmentation consultations I do, the more I realize that there seems to be a lack of help, for some patients, to determine the correct size and style of breast implant for breast augmentation surgery.
-Whether this is due to a failure of plastic surgeons to assist their patients in the decision making process, a lack of understanding on the patient’s part of the complexity involved in choosing implants, or an overabundance of haphazard information from both the surgeon and the internet that ultimately confuses patients.
+Whether this is due to a failure of plastic surgeons to assist their patients in the decision-making process, a patient’s lack of understanding of the complexity involved in choosing implants, or an overabundance of haphazard information from both the surgeon and the internet, I want to help patients better understand the process.

 The decision to undergo a breast augmentation is very personal and often takes courage and conviction.
 Use that assurance to educate yourself so you can be a partner with your plastic surgeon in the choice of your new implants.
 By doing this, you can avoid postoperative disappointment and the potential for additional surgery.